 Stir fry the shrimp but flip the codfish just once, halfway.
 Let it cook for about 10 minutes.
 Once they’re done, set them aside.

 Clams are quite easy to prepare.
 Make sure they are closed when you buy them.
 If any of the clams are open and would not close when you press it together, it means it’s not fresh anymore and you would have to toss it.

 Add the clams to the boiling water and after a few minutes, they will begin to pop open.
 Shake the pot to make sure all of them have a chance to be steamed and open up.

 Once the seafood is ready, let’s work on the vegetables.
 Chop the bell peppers and onions.

 For the okra, you have several choices.
-You can chop them into large or small chunks with a knife, use a food processor to coarsely chop it or use a grater.
+You can chop them into large or small chunks with a knife, use a food processor to coarsely chop them, or use a grater.

 I like the food processor option best because it is fast and easy and I like to feel the firmness of the okra when eating.